bitmakerlabs/bitkittens-assignment/README.md

 ## Stretch Exercises

 1. By default the server responds with three random cats, but you can pass a "number" parameter in your AJAX call in order to control how many cats you receive.
-Try asking for more cats and create additional `.cat-holder` divs in your HTML to put them in.
+Try asking for more cats and create additional `.cat-box` divs in your HTML to put them in.

 2. Create a "cat book" that keeps track of which cats have visited your yard.
 Add a `<ul>` somewhere on your page and every time the "summon kitties" button is clicked append new `<li>`s containing the names of the new cats.
 How can you make sure the list contains no duplicates?
 What if you want to also display the number of times each cat has visited?